American Toilets

 The classic dish there is the biscuits and gravy.
 Below is the notorious Full Order.

 Triple XXX diner in West Lafayette, Indiana.
 On the hill but on the level.

 Full order of biscuits and gravy at the Triple XXX diner in West Lafayette, Indiana.
 On the hill but on the level.

-Eating at the Triple XXX diner in West Lafayette, Indiana.
-On the hill but on the level.
-Eating at the Triple XXX diner in West Lafayette, Indiana.
-On the hill but on the level.

-The mysterious Secret Staff Toilet is in the School of Electrical and Computer Engineering at Purdue University, in West Lafayette, Indiana.
+The mysterious Secret Staff Toilet is in the School of Electrical and Computer Engineering at Purdue University in West Lafayette, Indiana.

 It's room ECE 126, directly across from one entry to the large lecture hall in ECE 129.
 The building key (coded "EBSMA") which opens all the exterior doors also admits you to its retro and very plain interior.